Shidzue Katō: Diet of Japan (1946–1974)

 Katō was the first woman to campaign for office in Japan, campaigning under a Socialist platform with and emphasis on American-style democracy.
-In 1946, Shidzue Katō was elected to the Japanese Diet.
+In 1946, Shidzue Katō was elected to the Diet of Japan, the national legislature of Japan.
 Her campaign platform was based on family planning and improving the economic prospects of women.
 In 1946 she wrote concerning the link between the birth control movement and Japanese democracy:Giving birth to many, and letting many die—repeating such an unwise way of life for Japanese women will result in exhaustion of the maternal body, as well as mental damage and material loss for the family.… Without the liberation and improvement of women, it is impossible to build democracy in Japan.Although Katō was initially hopeful of women's growing political role, she was soon marginalized in the mostly male Diet.
 Despite this, she looked for other ways to achieve her political reforms.
 In 1946 she was instrumental in organizing the first "women only" rally in Tokyo.
 This rally protested for greater economic resources for women.

 Katō was later elected to four six-year terms in the Upper House.
 She continued to advocate for reforms affecting women's rights and family planning.
 Katō championed many causes during this time, including birth control legislation, the abolition of the feudal family code, the establishment of the Women's and Minors Bureau of the Department of Labor, and environmental issues.
 She was also helped to establish the Family Planning Federation of Japan, which works to achieve "a society where everyone in the country can have access to voluntary reproductive health services".

 Honors

 Even after Katō retired from politics, she continued her political activism.
 She continued to lecture on feminist issues, as well as continued to chair the Family Planning Federation of Japan.

 In 1988, Katō received the United Nations Population Award.

-In 1996, The Katō Shizdue Award was established by Dr. Attiya Inayatullah to commemorate her work.
+In 1996, The Katō Shidzue Award was established by Dr. Attiya Inayatullah to commemorate her work.
 The Katō Shizue Award "targets women's groups, women's organizations and/or individual women who are active in the movement toward improvement of sexual and reproductive health/rights of women as well as empowerment of women (i.e., social, economic, political and legal empowerment) in developing countries and/or in Japan."

 Death and legacy

-Shidzue Katō died December 22, 2001, at the age of 104.
+Katō died on December 22, 2001, at the age of 104.
 In an obituary at the Web site of the International Planned Parenthood Federation, the writer noted that her efforts "have continued to bear fruits for Japanese society, bringing down the number of abortions, infant mortality, and maternal death rates, while increasing contraceptive usage to 80 percent.
 Japan's family planning model has been so successful that it attracts attention from other countries as a working model."